chetan25/Sample-MFE-Projects/react-mfe-example/README.md

 ### React Micro Front end examples

-This is a sample Micro front end app that uses React + Module federation.
+This is a sample Micro front end app that uses React + Module federation + XState

 ## Common Issues that one might encounter